Village

-A village is a human settlement or a residential community, larger than a hamlet but smaller than a town with a population typically ranging from a few hundred to a few thousand.
+A village is a human settlement or a residential community, larger than a hamlet but smaller than a town; some geographers describe villages as having between 500 and 2,500 inhabitants.
 Although villages are often located in rural areas, the term urban village is also applied to certain urban neighborhoods.
-Villages are normally permanent, with fixed dwellings; however, transient villages can occur.
+Villages are normally permanent, with fixed dwellings, however, transient villages also exist.
 Further, the dwellings of a village are fairly close to one another, not scattered broadly over the landscape, as a dispersed settlement.